 To be eligible for financial aid, an individual must be a citizen or permanent resident of the United States and be admitted to the University as a matriculated, degree-seeking student.
-First consideration is given to full-time students pursuing their first degree at any level (first baccalaureate, first master) etc. Priority is given to students who apply before the University's financial aid deadline, which is generally March 1 of the preceeding year.
+First consideration is given to full-time students pursuing their first degree at any level (first baccalaureate, first master) etc. Priority is given to students who apply before the University’s financial aid deadline, which is generally March 1 of the preceding year.

 Student Employment Service

 The Office of Student Financial Aid also administers the Student Employment Service, 172 Schmitz Hall, (206) 543-1840.
 This is an employment referral service that lists a wide variety of part-time jobs on and off campus throughout the year.
 The office (180 Schmitz Hall) also administers short-term emergency loans for full-time students who find themselves in temporary, severe financial difficulty.
 University students may take advantage of the Student Employment Service and of the short-term emergency loan program without applying for financial aid.

 Graduate Diversity Fellowships Financial assistance is available to students whose individual experiences and/or academic interests will bring diversity to scholarly perspectives and endeavors, and to the academic community.
 For additional information on a limited number of diversity fellowships available through The Graduate School’s Graduate Opportunities & Minority Achievement Program (GO-MAP), contact GO-MAP at:

 Graduate Opportunities & Minority Achievement